PACER: A Fully Push-forward-based Distributional Reinforcement Learning Algorithm: Methodology

-In this section, we present our Push-forward-based Actor-Critic-EncourageR (PACER) algorithm.
-We first introduce the Actor-Critic-Encourager structure of PACER.
-Then we summarize the objective function for each part of PACER and establish the stochastic utility value policy gradient theorem for the policy update of the Actor.
-Moreover, we also implement an adaptive weight-adjustment mechanism to trade-off between exploration and exploitation for PACER.
-Finally, the relation between PACER and other DSAC algorithms is presented.
+In this section, we propose the PACER algorithm.
+We first introduce the Actor-Critic-Encourager (ACE) framework of PACER.
+Then we summarize the objective function for each ingredient and establish a stochastic utility value policy gradient theorem for policy update.
 The full pseudocode for PACER is given in Algorithm \ref{alg: PACER}.